In memory: John Lolos passed away on March 1, 2016.

 341st Fighter Squadron "Black Jack"

-Assigned to the 348th Fighter Group, 341st Fighter Squadron, which was nicknamed "Black Jack" for the squadron's love of gambling and the game black jack.
-Lolos fondly remembers other pilots in the squadron, including Neel Kearby, Samuel Blair.
+In Australia, assigned to the 5th Air Force, 348th Fighter Group, 341st Fighter Squadron, nicknamed "Black Jack" for the squadron's love of gambling especially the playing black jack.
+Lolos fondly remembers other pilots in the squadron including Col Neel E. Kearby and Captain Samuel V. Blair.

 P-47D "Hi Topper"